jasongilman/SublimeClojureSetup/README.md

 #### Install These Packages

-Install these packages using the package manager
+Install these packages using the package manager.

-  * Sublime REPL
+  * SublimeREPL
-  * Lisp indent
+  * lispindent
   * BracketHighlighter

 #### Sublime Preference Files